zoom/videosdk-ios-swiftui-quickstart/README.md

 The Zoom Video SDK for iOS lets you build custom video meeting applications with access to raw video and audio data, enabling highly-interactive, custom user experiences.
 This repository contains a completed sample app written in Swift with SwiftUI.

+Note: Under "Package Dependencies", right click it and select "Update to Latest Package Versions" to ensure you stay on the latest ZoomVideoSDK-iOS SPM version.

 ## Screenshots

 <p>Start View</p>